exceedsystem/vscode-macros/README.md

    ],
    ```

-### How to use
+### Using your macros

-You can run your macro from the command palette.
+You can run your macros from the command palette:

-1. Press the `{F1}` key to open the command palette, and then type `run a macro` in the command palette and after press `{Enter}` key.
+1. Press `{F1}` to open the command palette, type "run a macro", and press `{Enter}`.

    ![image](https://user-images.githubusercontent.com/70489172/107357599-a617e080-6b15-11eb-85a7-57cd6250229d.png)

-2. Select the macro name from the macro list.
+2. Select the macro name from the list.

    ![image](https://user-images.githubusercontent.com/70489172/101270590-b631dd80-37bd-11eb-8180-7995c13efbcd.png)

-   If you would like to change to another macro file, you can use the "select a macro file" command.
+   To switch to another macro file, use the "select a macro file" command.

    ![image](https://user-images.githubusercontent.com/70489172/107357776-d8c1d900-6b15-11eb-9235-e65304e77cb3.png)

-You can assign your macros from `User Macro 01` to `User Macro 10`.
+You can assign your macros to `User Macro 01` through `User Macro 10`:

-1. Press the `{F1}` key to open the command palette, and then type `vscmacros` in the command palette.
+1. Press `{F1}` to open the command palette, then type "vscmacros".

    ![image](https://user-images.githubusercontent.com/70489172/142145560-c3e6fc93-89da-4780-b075-242acc63ff7a.png)

-2. Click the `{⚙}` icon of the user command which you would like to assign a shortcut key.
+2. Click the `{⚙}` icon of the user command you want to assign a shortcut key to.

    ![image](https://user-images.githubusercontent.com/70489172/142145840-f43d8dc9-719f-4ba0-a2b3-3ca95d6327dc.png)

 * You can also run a `User Macro` from the `Run a User Macro` command.
-(This function would be helpful when you forget the settings of user macros.)
+(This is helpful if you forget your user macro settings.)

    ![image](https://user-images.githubusercontent.com/70489172/166139961-d15f362f-95f7-4a38-808b-b869d3d273cf.png)

-   > __NOTE:__ Version 1.4.0 and above.
+   > __NOTE:__ Available in version 1.4.0 and above.

-### How to debug my macros
+### Debugging your macros

-You can debug your macros on the `extension development host` on VSCode as below.
+You can debug your macros in the `extension development host` on VSCode:

-1. Open the macro folder with the VSCode.
+1. Open the macro folder with VSCode.

    ![image](https://user-images.githubusercontent.com/70489172/101270575-a31f0d80-37bd-11eb-8d39-2fcf410146f5.png)

-2. Open the macro file and set the breakpoint at the arbitrary point.
+2. Open the macro file and set breakpoints as needed.

    ![image](https://user-images.githubusercontent.com/70489172/101270583-b0d49300-37bd-11eb-98cd-126cfa1767f3.png)

-3. Press `{F5}` and select the `VS Code Extension Development (preview)` from the environment list.
+3. Press `{F5}` and select `VS Code Extension Development (preview)` from the environment list.

    ![image](https://user-images.githubusercontent.com/70489172/101270585-b3cf8380-37bd-11eb-8d0a-471c43fd7016.png)

-   When you are running an old version of VSCode, you can run the __Extension Development Host__ from the command palette as below.
+   For older VSCode versions, run the __Extension Development Host__ from the command palette:

    ![image](https://user-images.githubusercontent.com/70489172/107511057-4dfdde80-6be8-11eb-8794-2e7e568087d9.png)

-4. Select the __Extension Development Host__ window and press the `{F1}` key to open the command palette, and then type 'run a macro' in the command palette.
+4. In the __Extension Development Host__ window, press `{F1}` to open the command palette, then type 'run a macro'.

    ![image](https://user-images.githubusercontent.com/70489172/107510939-227af400-6be8-11eb-9b4b-4c0fa277de5f.png)

-5. Select the macro name to debugging from the macro list.
+5. Select the macro you want to debug from the list.

    ![image](https://user-images.githubusercontent.com/70489172/101270590-b631dd80-37bd-11eb-8180-7995c13efbcd.png)

-6. When the program stops at the breakpoint, and you can debug it.
+6. The program will stop at the breakpoint, allowing you to debug.

    ![image](https://user-images.githubusercontent.com/70489172/101270591-b92cce00-37bd-11eb-88d9-b40529ec409f.png)

 ### Macro examples

-You can find some examples of vscode macros on the GitHub gist.
+You can find examples of VSCode macros on GitHub Gist:

 <https://gist.github.com/exceedsystem>